couchbaselabs/iOS-WorkerBee/README.md

-## TouchDB Workflow Test App
+## Couchbase Lite Workflow Test App

-This iOS app is a shell for long-running workflow tests of the [TouchDB][1] framework.
+This iOS app is a shell for long-running workflow tests of the [Couchbase Lite][1] framework.

 ## Getting Started